sebastianluna-dev/sebastianluna/IMPROVEMENTS.md

 ## HIGH priority

-### 1. Confirm the domains and the Vallarta WKND screenshot — [Content]
+### 1. Confirm the domains of Reto MD and Cuarteto Fratres — [Content]

-Three of the four projects have `url: null` in `constants/projects.const.ts`: the card prints «Dominio por confirmar» and shows no «Visitar el sitio» button.
-Vallarta WKND also has `image: null` and shows the amber placeholder, so its browser window — and with it the «Vallarta WKND» and «Reservas» tabs — never renders.
-Once the products' public URLs are confirmed, set them (the domain line, the button and the browser frame's address bar follow), and add a 1600 px JPEG of Vallarta's home to `public/images`.
+Both still have `url: null` in `constants/projects.const.ts`, so their cards print «Dominio por confirmar» and show no «Visitar el sitio» button.
+Once the public URLs are confirmed, set them: the domain line, the button and the browser frame's address bar all follow from that one field.

+Vallarta WKND is done: it points at `https://vallartawknd.vercel.app`.
+If it later moves to a domain of its own, this is the only place to change.

 ## LOW priority